bryanparthum/Job_Market_Materials/README.md

 This is a spreadsheet that I created to help me keep track of job postings, closing dates, letters, etc. It is pretty self-explanatory, but here are a few tips.
 There are four worksheets (Jobs, Postdocs, Responses, and Data).
 I chose to keep full-time positions separate from postdocs, just for bookkeeping purposes.
 I also kept a worksheets for the responses in case there was additional information that was requested, or about the date and time of the interview.
 This way I wasn't frantically searching through emails to find something important, or even worse, missing an interview all together.

-The `data (do no change)` worksheet is one that the other worksheets reference in their date column.
+The `data (do not change)` worksheet is one that the other worksheets reference in their date column.
 This is how I color-code items that are approaching their deadline.
 The parameters can be changed.
 For example, if you want the entry to change to yellow when the due date is 7 days away, instead of the 14 as I have it set now, you would simply change cell A2 to `=TODAY()+7` instead of `=TODAY()+14`.

 ## License